/images/resources/tutorials/authentication/migrating-to-passwordless.png

 Conclusion

-When rolling out passkey logins you must think through the different user types, to enable your preferred user behaviors.
-Choose a registration authenticator that the user can re-use to create multiple passkeys when required.
-By following the steps in this tutorial you will be able to gradually phase out passwords, to improve security while also enabling a modern user experience.
+When migrating to passkeys, start by classifying users.
+Ensure that users can continue to sign in and that you can onboard new users.
+Also use a registration authenticator that enables account recovery when required.
+By following the steps in this tutorial you will be able to migrate to passkeys, to improve security while also enabling a modern user experience.

 Join our Newsletter